ThatOneShortGuy/Levenshtein-Edit-Distance/README.md

 ```bash
 make python
 ```
 This will create a shared library for python (in Windows) using the CL compiler (probably won't work with linux).
 You will need the Microsoft Visuall C++ Build Tools installed to do this.
 You can install them [here](https://visualstudio.microsoft.com/visual-cpp-build-tools/).
 I have left the shared library in the repo called `EditDist.cp39-win_amd64.pyd` so you can use it without having to install the build tools if you are using Python 3.9.
+There is also one for Python 3.10.
 If you want to use the Python wrapper, you can run the following commands:
 ```python
 from EditDist import compute_dist